 Published on 22/05/2025

 When working with 3D data, especially in cultural heritage and geospatial contexts, we’re often faced with a critical decision: Do we present raw, high-fidelity point clouds that capture the world as it is, or do we clean them up into simplified, more digestible models for the audience?
+Or perhaps we’re only interested in the visualization purposes, to make it as close to what a natural scene would be?
 It raises deeper questions about truth, clarity, purpose, and preservation.
+In this article, I’m going to showcase a representation of a historic temple, through the lens of point cloud, mesh, and gaussian splats.
+The visualizations in this webpage is done through different tools: Potree, Google Model Viewer, and Mark Kellog’s 3D Gaussian Splatting viewer.

-This model was produced during the Digital Heritage Documentation Tropical School organized by INSA Strasbourg in 2019, which took place at Candi Sewu Temple complex near to my hometown, Yogyakarta.
+The model of interest in this article was produced during the Digital Heritage Documentation Tropical School organized by INSA Strasbourg in 2019, which took place at Candi Sewu Temple complex near to my hometown, Yogyakarta.
 We surveyed the main complex using a DJI Phantom 4 RTK, from both nadir and oblique photos.
-While not razor-sharp, the resulting 3D model demonstrates how photogrammetry can capture substantial detail—even when processed under limited conditions.
+The processing was done back then using Agisoft Metashape.
+While not particularly razor-sharp, the resulting 3D model demonstrates how photogrammetry can capture substantial detail when surveyed from 80 meters above the ground.
+The survey encompass the entire complex, which spans an area of 5 hectares.
+For the purpose of this article, I am focusing the study to the main temple along with a row of smaller temples around it.

 So which one do we choose?